 The core medication consists of ACE inhibitors, angiotensins II blockers, specialised beta-blockers, aldosterone antagonists (eg spironolactone) and loop diuretics.
 Ivabradine can also be helpful.

-Entresto (Sacibutril/Valsartan) has been a break through medication for the treatment of heart failure.
-It is the first Neprilysin inhibitor and in a very difficult to treat group of patients with severe heart failure it lowers mortality 16% and makes some patients feel very much better.
+Entresto (Sacibutril/Valsartan) has been a breakthrough medication for the treatment of heart failure.
+It is the first Neprilysin inhibitor and in a very difficult to treat a group of patients with severe heart failure; it lowers mortality by 16% and makes some patients feel very much better.